Sterwen-Technology/navigation_server/doc/Server-Router.md

 - NMEA0183 over TCP/IP: NMEA0183 and NMEA2000 using pseudo NMEA0183 messages
 - Victron energy device with VEDirect serial line
 - Direct CAN Access: NMEA2000 only
+- gRPC data injector: allows data flow from a server to another

 Under preparation
 - Actisense adapter (NGT-1-USB)